FalkorDB/GraphRAG-SDK-v2/README.md

 src_files = "your_data_folder"
 sources = []

-# Create a Source object for each file in the source directory
+# Create a Source object for each file in the source directory.
 for file in os.listdir(src_files):
     sources.append(Source(os.path.join(src_files, file)))
 ```